 </div>

-In this code,tagList tags with limit="10"It will get up to 10 tags for the current article and store them intagsthe variable.
-Next, we useforto iteratetagsList, generate a hyperlink with its title for each tag (item.Title)and link(item.Link).
+In this code block,tagList tags with limit="10"It will retrieve the maximum of 10 tags from the current article and store them intagsa variable.
+Next, we useforLoop throughtagsList, generate a hyperlink with its title (item.Title) and the links(item.Link).

-Integrating category information and tag lists into the article detail page can construct a richer context and navigation path.An example application scenario is to clearly display this information below the article title or at the end of the content area.
+Integrating category information and tag lists into the article detail page can build a richer context and navigation path.A typical application scenario is to clearly display this information below the article title or at the end of the content area.

-Consider a more comprehensive example, which not only shows categories and tags, but may also include some basic style structures:
+Consider a more complete example, which not only shows categories and tags, but may also include some basic style structures:

 <article class="article-detail">